djsudduth/wspr-reports/README.md

 ## Examples

 ![wspr polar plot](wspr_snr_polar_plot.png)
-The first report shows the wspr SNR means and std deviations by azimuth direction (N, NE, E, SE, S, SW...) from my location (determined by the wsprnet.org data) based on the number of reception reports by monitoring callsigns.
-The directions are generalized to N, NE, E, SE, S, SW, W, and NW:
+This graph shows the wspr SNR means and std deviations by azimuth direction (N, NE, E, SE, S, SW...) from my location (determined by the wsprnet.org data) based on the number of reception reports by monitoring callsigns.
+The bars radiating from the center show the mean SNR report with the Std Dev being the gray at the end of each.
+The colors of the bars represent the distance ranges for the groups of reporters in the mapped direction.

+For example - for the general E direction, reporting stations located between 800 and 3000 km (orange bars) have a mean SNR of -14.8 db with a std dev of 3.2 db.
+Whereas, close stations 0 - 800 km have a mean of -23.0 db / std dev of 3.5 db.
+There were no reception from stations E over 3000 km.

+Here's what the data looks like:

 `map  km   Reporter        count    mean       std     min    25%   50%    75%   max`
 `S   731   AC0G            1.0 -29.000000        NaN -29.0 -29.00 -29.0 -29.00 -29.0`